Human resources officer Personnel officer, HR administrator

 1. Entry requirements

-There are no set requirements.
-Some employers may expect you have GCSEs (A* to C) including English, maths and science.
-Experience of office work may help you get a job.
+Some employers may expect you have GCSEs at grades 9 to 4 (A* to C) including English, maths and science.
+Experience of office work could also help you to get a job.

 You could get into this work with: